micakce/dotfiles/vimwiki/wiki/Personal Linux Cheat Sheet.md

-# Personal Linux Cheat Sheet
+# Check size of a folder

 Check the size of a folder